Tokyo Olympics seem sure to happen -- but in 2021, not 2020

 Jeff Kingston, who studies Japanese politics at Temple University in Tokyo, said postponed Olympics will be a minor worry for most people.

-"The public is expecting and supports postponement, so it won't be a big deal," Kingston said in an email to Associated Press.
+"The public is expecting and supports postponement, so it won't be a big deal," Kingston said in an email to The Associated Press.
 "People are way more worried about the economic consequences and their jobs and if the number of cases ramps up."

 As of Sunday, Japan had 1,719 confirmed cases of the virus, including 712 from a cruise ship, with 43 deaths.